deepansh2908/ResearvEase/README.md

 # ResearvEase
-An interactive hotel bookign website using the MERN stack
+An interactive hotel booking website using the MERN stack

 ## Built with:
 - [HTML](https://www.w3schools.com/html/)